 More information at the Osaka Castle Official Website.

-How to get there: There are 3 stations (Morinomiya Station, Osakajokoen Station and Tanimachi Yonchome Station) really close to the park that surrounds the castle so you can get off at any of them.
+How to get there: There are 3 stations (Morinomiya Station, Osakajokoen Station and Tanimachi Yonchome Station) really close to the park that surround the castle so you can get off at any of them.
 Then you have to walk to the center of the park where you’ll find the castle.

 Chiyoda Castle (Edo Castle)